Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 The Board’s statutory authority is in 24 Del.
 C., Chapter 21.

-The Board meets at least quarterly or at the request of a majority of the Board members.
+Unless notified otherwise, the Board meets at least quarterly or at the request of a majority of the Board members.
 All meetings are open to the general public and are held in the Cannon Building, 861 Silver Lake Boulevard, in Dover.
+The meeting schedule is available at the State of Delaware public meeting calendar.

 Related Topics: Board of Examiners in Optometry, Department of State, Division of Professional Regulation, DPR, Optometrists, Pro Reg, professional, professional licensees, professional regulation, State of Delaware